Cameron McInnes: 2024

 On 26 May, McInnes was selected by New South Wales ahead of the 2024 State of Origin series following his good form at club level for Cronulla.

 On 16 June, McInnes was not selected by New South Wales for game two after the fallout of the 38-10 loss in game one of the series.

 McInnes played 26 matches for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
 He played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.
 On 16 December, the Sharks announced that McInnes had re-signed with the club until the end of the 2026 season.

 2025

 On 20 August it was announced that McInnes would be ruled out of the rest of the season after suffering a knee injury in Cronulla's round 24 win against the Gold Coast.

+2026

+On 31 August, the York Knights confirmed that they had signed McInnes on a three year deal.